ihonomic/ihonomic/README.md

 - 👋 Hi, I’m Ihonosetale Oseghale
-- 👀 I’m interested in software development
+- 👀 Always failing but consistently rising software developer
 - 🌱 Building complex web and mobile apps
 - 💞️ I’m looking to collaborate on open source projects related to Django/python and Javascripts with React
 - 📫 You can reach me by sending a mail to onosetaleoseghale@gmail.com.
 I'll be happy to chat anytime.